Prisoner Rights

 Critical Deadlines You Cannot Miss

-• Federal § 1983 claims3 years from the date of the violation in New York.
+• Federal § 1983 claims — typically 3 years from the date of the violation in most states, borrowed from the state’s personal injury statute of limitations; confirm your state’s deadline.
 Accrual is governed by federal law: the clock starts when the plaintiff knew or had reason to know of the injury.

-• State law claims against New York City — a Notice of Claim must be filed within 90 days of the incident under GML § 50-e.
-Suit must be commenced within 1 year and 90 days under GML § 50-i.
+• State law claims against local government entities — many jurisdictions require a Notice of Claim to be filed before any lawsuit can proceed; in New York City, for example, this must be filed within 90 days of the incident under GML § 50-e, and suit must be commenced within 1 year and 90 days under GML § 50-i; confirm the requirements in your jurisdiction.

-• Federal § 1983 claims do not require a Notice of Claim — a significant procedural advantage over state court filing that makes federal court the preferred venue in most cases.
+• Federal § 1983 claims do not require a Notice of Claim — a significant procedural advantage that makes federal court the preferred venue in most cases.

 The interaction between the PLRA exhaustion requirement and the federal statute of limitations is one of the most technical areas in civil rights litigation.
 Don’t navigate it without counsel.
 If the underlying incident also involved an unlawful detention before being placed in custody, that may add a wrongful arrest claim with its own separate deadline clock running simultaneously.